Editors Note: This post was updated on February 12, 2017.

 Both Dynamics NAV and AX/365 provide your organization with excellent business agility, intelligence, and analytics.
 The two ERP solutions, Dynamics AX (now Dynamics 365) as well as Dynamics NAV are designed specifically for the challenge of adapting quickly to changing business circumstances and growth.

 Both solutions are available as hosted ERP solutions or a combination of hosted and on-premises solutions.
 Choosing the cloud-hosted model further increases the agility and breadth of both.

-Though their capabilities are similar, Dynamics AX and NAV were designed for different organizational types, structures and sizes.
+Although their capabilities are similar, Dynamics AX/365 and Dynamics NAV were designed for different organizational types, structures, and sizes.
 One is not better than the other; they are simply intended to be matched with corresponding business complexity and size.

 Investing in an ERP system is a big decision, and the first step is having a clear vision of your company’s goals, strategies, and structure.
 Your Microsoft Dynamics partner should be able to help you determine which solution will best suit your organization.

 By ERP Software Blog Writer, Find a Microsoft Dynamics NAV or Dynamics 365 Partner Near You